wuzirui/async-nerf/README.md

 ## Acknowledgements

-Large parts of this codebase are based on existing work in the [nerf_pl](https://github.com/kwea123/nerf_pl), [NeRF++](https://github.com/Kai-46/nerfplusplus), and [Plenoctree](https://github.com/sxyu/plenoctree) repositories.
-We use [svox](https://github.com/sxyu/svox) to serialize our sparse voxel octrees and the generated structures should be largely compatible with that codebase.
+Large parts of this codebase are based on existing work in the [Mega-NeRF](https://github.com/cmusatyalab/mega-nerf).